Leonidas L. Polk: Legacy

-Polk was one of the first inductees into the North Carolina Agricultural Hall of Fame.
+Polk was inducted into the North Carolina Agricultural Hall of Fame in 1957.

 His home in Raleigh is today owned by the state of North Carolina.
 It was moved on Nov.
 12, 2000, to its new location on Blount Street in Raleigh.
 The Leonidas LaFayette Polk House Foundation plans to use part of the house for the Polk Museum.
 The rest will be used for state offices.

 The Leonidas L. Polk House was listed on the National Register of Historic Places in 1977.

-Polk Hall at North Carolina State University was named in his honor.
+Polk Hall at North Carolina State University was named in his honor shortly after its completion in 1926.